Juan Carlos Ferrero: Carlos Alcaraz

 In 2019, Ferrero began coaching fifteen-year-old Carlos Alcaraz, a fellow Spaniard, having cited his interest in "building" a player from the ground up.
-Their partnership was an immediate success.
-Ferrero was nominated for the ATP Coach of the Year Award for three consecutive years between 2021-23, winning it in 2022.
-In 2023, Alcaraz said he considered Ferrero a "second father".
+The partnership was an immediate success.
+Ferrero was nominated for the ATP Coach of the Year Award four times, winning it in 2022 and 2025 (latterly alongside Samuel López).
+Alcaraz said he considered Ferrero a "second father".

-Their partnership has, to date, lasted seven years and produced 24 tournament wins on the ATP Tour.
-They have won six Grand Slam titles: the US Open in 2022 and 2025, Wimbledon in 2023 and 2024, and the French Open in 2024 and 2025.
-They have also won eight Masters 1000 titles: Miami and Madrid in 2022, Indian Wells and Madrid in 2023, Indian Wells in 2024, and Monte-Carlo, Rome and Cincinnati in 2025.
-Alcaraz also became the youngest ATP world No. 1 in the Open Era under Ferrero's coaching, nineteen years after Ferrero himself held the top ranking.
+The partnership lasted seven years and produced 24 tournament wins on the ATP Tour.
+They won six Grand Slam titles: the US Open in 2022 and 2025, Wimbledon in 2023 and 2024, and the French Open in 2024 and 2025.
+They also won eight Masters 1000 titles: Miami and Madrid in 2022, Indian Wells and Madrid in 2023, Indian Wells in 2024, and Monte-Carlo, Rome and Cincinnati in 2025.
+Alcaraz also became the youngest ATP world No. 1 in the Open Era, nineteen years after Ferrero had himself clinched the top ranking.

-Their training base is the Ferrero Tennis Academy in Alicante, Villena.
-In December 2024,Samuel López, a former member of Ferrero's own coaching team, joined Alcaraz's team to work under Ferrero as a second coach, enabling Ferrero to spend more time at home.
+In December 2024, Samuel López, a former member of Ferrero's own coaching team, joined Alcaraz's team to work under Ferrero as a second coach.
+Ferrero and López split coaching duties throughout the 2025 season, with both coaches present at all four slams.
+On December 17, 2025, it was unexpectedly announced that Ferrero and Alcaraz had ended their partnership despite a highly successful season, with López set to remain.
+No reason was provided, but Ferrero said, "I wish I could have continued."
+He later gave several interviews reiterating his disappointment.

+Ángel Ayora

+Following his split from Alcaraz, Ferrero decided to take a break from the tennis coaching circuit.
+In January 2026, he announced he was taking on a new role as a mental performance and professional development coach to Spanish golf player Ángel Ayora.

 Playing style, team, and equipment

 Ferrero was an all-court player who was recognised particularly for his powerful forehand.
 He was also noted for his agility and high peak foot speed on court.
 This speed, together with his slender physical build, earned him the nickname "the Mosquito".
 While Ferrero was best known as a clay court player during his prime, he achieved strong results on all surfaces.

 Ferrero was coached by Antonio Martínez Cascales (from 1989) and Salvador Navarro (from May 2008).
 His fitness trainer was Miguel Maeso.
-He was trained by Cascales at the academy in Alicante which would eventually be renamed for, and taken over by, Ferrero.
+He was trained by Cascales at the academy in Alicante, which would eventually be renamed for, and taken over by, Ferrero.

 Ferrero was sponsored by Nike, Sergio Tacchini, Asics, and Lotto Sport Italia.
 In 2010, he signed an endorsement deal with Joma.
 In 2012, he signed with Lacoste to supply his clothing.
 He used Prince Sports for racquets, playing with a Prince EXO3 Tour 100 Mid+ (16x18) model, before later switching to Head.
 In 2024, Ferrero announced new endorsement deals for himself and his academy with Nike and Babolat.